Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Motivation

 (eqs.~\ref{eqn:tSynch} and \ref{eqn:tIC}), which we have argued to be near $1$.
-Since the characteristic synchrotron emission energy $E_C$ is proportional to $\sqrt(E_e)$, the synchrotron emission of the CR $e^{\pm}$ population in one dex of electron energy will be spread over two dex in synchrotron frequency.
-We finally have $\nu L_{\nu} (\keV) = (1/2) f_{\rm synch} E_e^2 dQ_e/dE_e$ \citep{Loeb06}, or:
+Since the characteristic synchrotron emission energy $E_C$ is proportional to $E_e^2$, a power law electron spectrum spanning a large number of dex in energy will give rise to a synchrotron spectrum spanning roughly twice as many dex in frequency.
+We finally have $\nu L_{\nu} (\keV) \approx (1/2) f_{\rm synch} E_e^2 dQ_e/dE_e$ \citep{Loeb06}, or:

 where $\Gamma_{\rm SN}$ is the supernova rate.
 For example, M82 is believed to have a supernova rate of roughly $\sim 0.1\ \yr^{-1}$ (although with large uncertainties), suggesting that its synchrotron X-ray luminosity from pionic $e^{\pm}$ may be $1 \times 10^{38} \ergps$, about 3\% of the observed luminosity of the diffuse X-ray emission ($L\ (2 - 8\ \keV) = (4.4 \pm 0.2) \times 10^{39}\ \ergps$, or $\nu L_{\nu} \approx 3.2 \times 10^{39}\ \ergps$ per bin in ln energy; \citealt{Strickland07}).
 Softer CR $e^{\pm}$ injection spectra will have still lower synchrotron X-ray luminosities.